nahmisa/interview_week_activities/README.md

 Everyday will have an _optional_ activity that you can chose to work on by yourself, with a pair or as a group.

-**These activities can be worked on at any time.** There will be a review session for each activity the morning after.
-The sessions will be recorded if you are unable to attend or have not yet completed the activity.
+**These activities can be worked on at any time.** There will be a review video for each activity the morning after.

 **If you would like any code to be reviewed,** create a pull request with specific questions on what you would like feedback on.